患者さん向け Childhood Soft Tissue Sarcoma (PDQ®)

 Perivascular epithelioid cell tumors (PEComas)

-Treatment of newly diagnosed perivascular epithelioid cell tumors may include the following:
+Treatment of newly diagnosed perivascular epithelioid cell tumors may include:

-See the PDQ summary on Osteosarcoma Treatment for information about the treatment of malignant fibrous histiocytoma of bone.
+Learn more about the treatment of malignant fibrous histiocytoma of bone at Osteosarcoma Treatment.

-Treatment of childhood soft tissue sarcoma that has spread to other parts of the body at diagnosis may include the following:
+Treatment of childhood soft tissue sarcoma that has spread to other parts of the body at diagnosis is chemotherapy and radiation therapy.
+Surgery may be done to remove tumors that have spread to the lung.

-For treatment of specific tumor types, see the Treatment Options for Childhood Soft Tissue Sarcoma section.
+To learn more about the treatment of specific tumor types, visit Treatment of Childhood Soft Tissue Sarcoma.

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

-Treatment of progressive or recurrent childhood soft tissue sarcoma may include the following:
+Treatment of progressive or recurrent childhood soft tissue sarcoma may include:

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.